Nicolas Anelka's arrival at Highbury set the precedent for Arsène Wenger's signings of the future.

 Arsenal ended the 1998/99 campaign empty-handed but Anelka was named PFA Young Player of the Year.
 It was just desserts, but strangely the Gunners man remained disillusioned with life in London.

-A brief sojourn at Real Madrid was followed by a return to PSG, before spells back in England with Liverpool, Manchester City and Bolton sandwiched a stint at Turkish outfit Fenerbache.
-Now with Chelsea, journeyman Anelka recently admitted he should never have left Arsenal - leaving everyone wondering what might have been.
+A brief sojourn at Real Madrid was followed by a return to PSG, before spells back in England with Liverpool, Manchester City, Bolton, Chelsea and West Bromwich Albion sandwiched stints at Fenerbache, Shanghai Shenhua and Juventus.
+Now with Mumbai City, journeyman Anelka admitted he should never have left Arsenal - leaving everyone wondering what might have been.